netlify/next-runtime/README.md

 ## What's new in this version

-Version 4 is a complete rewrite of the Essential Next.js plugin.
 For full details of everything that's new, check out [the v4 release notes](https://github.com/netlify/next-runtime/blob/main/docs/release-notes/v4.md)

 ## Deploying